F-18 being prepared for wind tunnel test.

 A wind tunnel is a device used to investigate the aerodynamic properties of objects by passing a stream of velocity-controled air over them.
 The heart of the wind tunnel is the test section where a scale model is supported in a carefully controlled airstream that produces a flow of air about the model that duplicates the full-scale aircraft.
 Appropriate balances and test instrumentation measure the aerodynamic characteristics of the model and the field around it (its flow field).
 Although the form of a wind tunnel can vary, all wind tunnels have a drive system, a test section, use a model that is supported in an airstream and whose characteristics are measured by test instrumentation.
 The wind tunnel allows the aerodynamic forces of lift, drag, and side force in reference to the tunnel axis (the axial center-line of the test section) to be measured.

-The first wind tunnels
+First wind tunnels

 Beginning in the mid-1700s, hopeful airplane designers realized that, if they were to build aircraft that would fly, they needed to understand how air moved over aircraft surfaces.
 Although they observed birds and tried to pattern their aircraft after bird flight, these aircraft uniformly failed.
 Bird flight did not provide the data they needed.
 They recognized that, to get the necessary data, they had two choices: they could move their test aircraft through the air at the required velocity or they could blow air past a stationary model.
 The whirling arm was early researchers' attempt at the first method.